jose-with-an-accent/personal-programming-notes/rust/Rust.md

 ## Benefits
 - Low-level
-- Sidesteps a lot of pitfalls by clearly defining how to return an error or other bits of data
+- Sidesteps a lot of pitfalls by clearly defining how to return an error, whether there was a piece of data found, and more.

 # The Rust Ecosystem